 Y-Axis Adjustment (Video Positioning)

-The vertical placement of an element in a video or scene—important for positioning overlays, text, or camera feeds during a live stream.
+The vertical placement of an element in a video or scene is essential for positioning overlays, text, or camera feeds during a live stream.

 YouTube Live Redirect